Serendi-pity1995/n8n-ai-news-digest/README.md

 2. Open your n8n dashboard.
 3. Click **Import workflow** (top right) -> **From File**.
 4. Configure your credentials in the `Tavily`, `Google Gemini`, and `Gmail` nodes.
+5. In the Tavily node, enter the topic you’re interested in under the ‘query’ field.
-5. Update the **Email Digest to Subscriber** node:
+6. Update the **Email Digest to Subscriber** node:
     - Change `To Email` to your recipient address.
     - Change `CC Email` (optional).
-6. Activate the workflow!
+7. Activate the workflow!